baprozeniuk/ESP8266TempLogger/README.md

 Once in configuration mode, a WiFi network named "ESP8266" will be created.
 This network will direct you to a captive portal at 192.168.4.1.
 Enter your WiFi network configuration, server name and port.
 Make sure that the reset circuit is open before saving otherwise it will re-enter configuration mode upon reboot.

+# Consuming Data
+An example Python script is included.

+Executing the script will listen on port 8030 for data from any sensor.
+When a packet is recieved it is decoded and output to the terminal as well as to a file named temperature.log.

+Another example server is located at https://github.com/andrewmacheret/temperature-sensor-server

 # Parts Required:
  * ESP8266 (ESP12E or ESP12F should work)
  * DS18B20 1-Wire temperature Sensor